KilianB/GoogleTranslatorTTS/README.md

 # Google-Text-To-Speech-Java-API
-Converts a string of text to mp3 files utilizing the google text to speech api
+Convert long strings of text into .mp3 files in real time utilizing googles translator text to speech service.
+Supports multi language requests and multi threading resulting in usually responds times of .75 seconds.

-## Example usage
+## Example usage (TODO: be aware that the example package is outdated at the moment)

 ```java
 public class TextToSpeechSample{